zitrusfrisch/HTML-StarterKit/readme.md

 ## Version-Log

 **Version v1.4**
-+ Deleted <hgroup> and <dialog> in base.css as they were dropped from HTML5 spec
++ Removed hgroup and dialog tags from base.css as they were dropped from HTML5 spec
-+ Switched order of Modernizr and CSS files (Modernizr now loads after CSS, as recommended by the Modernizr creators)
++ Switched order of Modernizr and CSS files (Modernizr now loads after CSS (recommended by the Modernizr creators)

 **Version v1.3**
 + NEW!
 Introducing FlexRows, a flexible structure to get your content in shape.